Msalter91/sei-project-two/README.md

 ## Challenges Encountered

-- Managing the nested data and size of responses from the Poke Api
+- Managing the nested data and size of responses from the Poke-API
 - Working with multiple axios requests on a single page

 ## Wins

 - Mobile responsive design
-- Working with such a complicated api
+- Working with such a complicated API
 - Working efficiently in a pair

 ## Known Bugs